HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Variations.md

 again on experimental samples, where you will set the `--exclude` parameter to the combined output bed file from the IgG samples.

+Exclusion peaks may be generated empirically using known repetitive elements (RepeatMasker tables) using [rmsk2exclusion](applications/rmsk2exclusion.md), but since genome coverage is often sparse, this may be of limited usefulness.

 External spike-in genome normalization, usually bacterial or yeast, are generally not helpful with peak calling as it can distort the statistics of peak calling.
 If they're included in the bam file, be sure to exclude these with the `--chrskip`